Documentation

 ToolWhat it does

-lattis_list_sitesList every indexed site with category, page count, and AI Visibility Score
+sitedex_list_sitesEvery indexed site with category, page count, score.

 Example